 Access Management Study

-TxDOT is seeking input on an access management study for State Highway (SH) 3 from Brookglen Drive to the Harris/Galveston County line.
+TxDOT is conducting a study for State Highway (SH) 3 from Brookglen Drive to the Harris/Galveston County line.
 SH 3 is a primary north-south corridor on the east side of Interstate Highway (IH) 45 and covers southeast sections of the Cities of Houston, South Houston, and Webster in Harris County, Texas.

 Current Roadway Conditions